Viscously Stirring Particle Disks into Lorentzians and Gaussians to Infer Dynamical and Collisional Masses (ARKS XIII)

+Compared to the quasi-2D case, while single doubling encounters still dominate the rate of $i$-doubling, the rate of $e$-doubling is enhanced by multiple less-than-doubling encounters by a Coulomb logarithm.\footnote{It is called a Coulomb log because the same kind of logarithm appears when calculating bremsstrahlung emission from electron-proton scatterings in a plasma (e.g.~\citealt{rybicki86}).
+The commonalities are a force law that depends on the inverse square of the distance, and a 3D encounter rate.} The eccentricity diffusion timescale $\sim (2i/e)^3$ (eq.~\ref{eq:eq} vs. \ref{eq:ti3dnumcoe}).
+For out-of-equipartition inclination stirring, the big bodies need not be so big.

-Each $b_\parallel$-encounter changes the small body inclination by $\pm |\Delta i|$, as given by eq.~(\ref{eq:kickoom}) when $i \ll e$.
-To double $i$ --- now interpreted as the small body rms dispersion --- takes $\sim 10^{-2} \, m_\oplus$ (about a lunar mass; the bottom-most point for AU Mic) to $\sim 10^3 \, m_\oplus$, up to the limit of what is plausible on cosmogonic/planet formation grounds \citep{krivov21}.
+At large $m_{\rm b}$, every slope -1 line in Fig.~\ref{fig:locus} is capped on the right at the $M_{\rm b,tot} = m_{\rm b}$ dashed line, corresponding to the case where a given disk contains just a single big body.
+This single big body mass ranges from $4\times 10^{-3} \, m_\oplus$ (twice Pluto's mass; the bottom-most point for AU Mic) to $\sim 10^3 \, m_\oplus$, up to the limit of what is plausible on cosmogonic/planet formation grounds \citep{krivov21}.
 These same large values of $M_{\rm b,tot}$ also have the largest collisional probabilities $f_{\rm col}$.
 Thus it seems possible that in this region of parameter space, big bodies colliding over the system age may contribute significantly to the collisional cascades that must be present in debris disks.
 Bodies at the top of such ``standard'' cascades have estimated sizes of $\sim$10 m to 10 km, and continuously grind down to produce the small bodies observable from $\mu$m to mm wavelengths (e.g.~\citealt{pan05,wyatt11,krivov21}; Jankovic et al.~2026).
-The total cascade mass $M_{\rm cascade}$ (i.e.~the amount of mass ground down over the system age = the mass at the top of the cascade) can range from $\sim 10^2 \, m_\oplus$ (Jankovic et al.~2026, the data points in their Figure 8).
+The total cascade mass $M_{\rm cascade}$ (i.e.~the amount of mass ground down over the system age = the mass at the top of the cascade) can range from $\sim 10^2 \, m_\oplus$ (Jankovic et al.~2026, the data points in their Figure 7).